Modern Slavery Statement — Commercial Waste Chigwell

 Compliance officer reviewing policies and reports Training and awareness form an essential part of our prevention strategy.
 We deliver regular training for staff in procurement, operations and management roles so that individuals can identify risk indicators, understand reporting routes and apply our supplier audit protocols consistently.
 We also provide tailored briefings to key contractors and partners to reinforce expectations.

-Annual review meeting with leadership team Annual review and continuous improvement: Our approach is reviewed at least once a year by senior leadership to assess effectiveness, update risk assessments and refine our policies and processes.
+A row of eight green wheeled rubbish bins positioned against a smooth white exterior wall, with the front lids closed and handles visible, situated on a paved surface.
+The bins are aligned closely side by side, with the first two on the left partially obscured, and the remaining six bins clearly visible.
+The background features ventilation slats near the top of the wall, and a red painted curb runs along the base of the building behind the bins.
+The scene appears well-lit with natural daylight, and the bins are likely used for waste collection in a commercial area, typical of waste management services provided by Commercial Waste Chigwell in the local postcode vicinity near Essex, hinting at a typical UK streetscape for rubbish removal.
+Annual review and continuous improvement: Our approach is reviewed at least once a year by senior leadership to assess effectiveness, update risk assessments and refine our policies and processes.
 The annual review covers supplier audit outcomes, training completion rates, reported incidents and remedial actions taken.
 We commit to continuous improvement, strengthening controls where necessary and sharing lessons learned internally.
 Commercial Waste Chigwell pledges to keep this statement under regular review and to take proportionate steps to eradicate modern slavery and human trafficking in all parts of our business.

 Commercial Waste Chigwell